Schedule your VISA interview

 You may bring in anything for your personal use without paying duty.
 Quantity limitations are placed on alcoholic beverages (1 liter, if you are over 21 years old); cigarettes (1 carton); cigars (100); smoking tobacco (2 kilograms).
 A total of $400 worth of gifts may be brought in duty free every six months.
 Any value over $400 will be assessed duty.
 Any amount of money may be brought into the U.S. without paying duty; however, you must declare any amount over $10,000.
 Certain articles may not be brought into the U.S. including meats, vegetables, fruits, plants, drugs without a prescription, articles made from endangered species, pornographic materials, lottery tickets, and switchblade knives.
 Food items that are canned or otherwise hermetically sealed are acceptable.
 For more information, contact a U.S. Consulate.

 All financial arrangements are to be made before you arrive in Duluth.
 Lake Superior College cannot and does not assume financial responsibility for international students and their families.
 To be admitted to and attend LSC, you are responsible for supplying the amount of money you indicated on the financial affidavit you submitted to LSC and you are to have access to the total amount typed on Item #7 of your I-20 form.
 On-campus employment is limited.
-In addition, students should not expect to be able to finance their studies by working in the U.S. Evidence of financial support was a required part of your application and for your visa verifying that you would not have to work to support yourself.
+In addition, students should not expect to be able to finance their studies by working in the U.S. Evidence of financial support was a required part of your application and also required for your visa in verifying that you would not have to work to support yourself.

 It is unwise to carry large amounts of cash with you.
 It is recommended that you have immediate access to least $5,000 in cashier’s or traveler’s checks (in USD) or credit card to cover the majority of your first year’s immediate tuition expenses.
 If you wish to deposit your money in the LSC Business Office, the checks are to be made payable to “Lake Superior College.”
 Money on deposit is refunded when the student terminates enrollment at the college.
 It is also recommended that you bring $200 to $500 cash in U.S. currency for taxi, phone, and other charges that may occur upon your arrival.